-*Editor's Note: This column first appeared in the October 14 edition of the Irish Voice newspaper, sister publication to IrishCentral.
+*Editor's Note: This column first appeared in the October 14, 2020, edition of the Irish Voice newspaper, a sister publication to IrishCentral.

-The Footloose star – he’s got a ton of other stuff to his credit too, but the ‘80s dance movie will always be at the top – told RTE host Ryan Tubridy last week that he loves the Irish hand drum, though he needs more practice to make it sound perfect.
+The Footloose star – he’s got a ton of other stuff to his credit too, but the ‘80s dance movie will always be at the top – told RTE host Ryan Tubridy back in 2020 that he loves the Irish hand drum, though he needs more practice to make it sound perfect.

 “I play hand drums in my band, and my brother got me a bodhrán a few years ago," Bacon said via videolink on Tubridy’s Late Late Show.

 "I’m not good at it, it’s a real skill that I don’t really have.
 I wrote a song about a giant squid and once the band got together and started playing it, it ended up having a very Irish feel and I ended up playing bodhrán on that song."